NiekD/pilight-addons/functions/README.md

 # LOOKUP function

 ## Limitation
-During the development of the LOOKUP function I ran into some memory allocation bugs in events.c.
-A fixed version of events.c is required to use the LOOKUP function.
+During the development of the LOOKUP function I ran into a memory allocation bug in events.c.
+A fixed version of events.c is required to use the LOOKUP function reliably.

 ## Introduction
 The LOOKUP function has the following format: